OFFIS-mosaik/mosaik/docs/tutorials/graphs.rst

 Sometimes it is useful to visualize your scenario to understand the behavior of mosaik.
 You can use the plotting functions in `utils` for different graphs.
 The parameters are always the same: the world object and the name of the folder where the figures shall be stored in.

+Optional parameters are `slice` (see below) and `show_plot` (default: True).
+With `show_plot` you can control if a window is opened to show the plot in an interactive window.
+If set to false, the plot is stored directly.
+If set to true, you can interact with the plot and the chosen view in stored after you close the window.

 There are four different plots available:

 .. code-block:: Python